 Different people with autism can have different symptoms.
 For this reason, autism is known as a spectrum disorder—which means that there is a range of similar features in different people with the disorder.1 This website uses "ASD" and "autism" to mean the same thing.

 In giving a diagnosis of ASD, a health care provider will also specify whether the person also has:1

-In May 2013, a new version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the common manual health care providers use to diagnose different mental health conditions, was released.
-The DSM-5 made significant changes to how autism is classified.
+In May 2013, a revised version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the guidelines health care providers use to diagnose different mental health conditions, was released.
+The DSM-5 made significant changes to how autism is classified and diagnosed.